Already booked a TeleRehab appointment? Click here for instructions and to find out how to pay.

-Ottawa Osteopathy & Sports Therapy is currently only open for virtual appointments, due to concerns with COVID-19.
-We are monitoring the situation daily and will reopen to in-person appointments when it is safe for our staff and the community.
-We have worked hard behind the scenes to ensure you can still receive care, guidance and improve your health despite being at home.
+Ottawa Osteopathy & Sports Therapy is open for virtual appointments!
+We have worked hard behind the scenes to ensure you can still receive care, guidance and improve your health despite being at home due to illness, weather, or unforeseen circumstances.
 Telerehabilitation appointments at our clinic can easily be made by booking online.

 While in-person consults may sometimes be required or preferred, research shows that virtual appointments can be just as effective as an in-clinic appointment to address your needs and treat similar conditions.

 Simple!
 All you have to do is book online!

 From there, you can view the schedules for Physiotherapy (Gen & Sara), Osteopathy (Shauna, Neil, Pauline & Richard), and/or Kinesiology (David), and see what time slots are open.
 Click the time that works for your schedule, click again to confirm the appointment.
 That's all there is to it!
 You're now booked in for a Telerehab session.

 Before your appointment, please download this intake and consent form: (PDF), complete it and email it to your practitioner prior to your first Telerehab appointment.
 Click here to email Gen, Click here to email Sara, Click here to email Richard, Click here to email Shauna, Click here to email Neil, Click Here to email Pauline, Click here to email David.

 Who is providing Telerehab?